enepomnyaschih/jwidget/doc/jwidget/Component.md

 		addLabel(value: string) {
 			this.labelViews.add(new LabelView(value));
 		}
 - Define method `render<ChildId>`, where `<ChildId>` is a `jwid` of an element in CamelCase with capitalized first letter.
 Example: `renderArticle` (renders element with `jwid="article"`).
 If the method returns an instance of Component, [jwidget/Property](Property.md) or [jwidget/ICollection](AbstractCollection.md), then result will be treated as a child component or a child component collection.
-Define method `renderRoot` to render the root element, but you can return only [ICollection] there, because it is impossible to replace the root element of the component.
+Define method `renderRoot` to render the root element, but you can return only [jwidget/ICollection](AbstractCollection.md) there, because it is impossible to replace the root element of the component.

 		renderLabel() {
 			return new LabelView("Hello");